Birkbeck/msc-project-source-code-files-22-23-hakkam10/README.md

 •	final dataset – Folder where the pre-processed datasets are stored.
 •	screenplay datasets – Folder where the scrapped screenplays csv and json file and the emotion classified scene dataset is stored.
 •	harry potter and the sorcerer’s stone.txt – File used to test the analyse screenplay function.

+the classifier file and the screenplay data file was more than 100 mb so it couldn't be uploaded hence a google drive link to download the file has been given to upload it. classifier model file link - https://drive.google.com/drive/folders/1FtilXQgv2zrHMsk2HE8uD-h9CjrSScoI?usp=drive_link

+screenplay datasets -